MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 :::image type="content" source="./media/git-get-started/source-control-panel.png" alt-text="Screenshot of source control icon and other git information.":::

-To keep your workspace synced with the git branch, [commit any changes](#commit-changes-to-git) you make in the workspace to the git branch, and [update your workspace](#update-workspace-from-git) whenever new commits are made to the git branch.
+To keep your workspace synced with the git branch, [commit any changes](#commit-changes-to-git) you make in the workspace to the git branch, and [update your workspace](#update-workspace-from-git) whenever anyone creates new commits to the git branch.

 ## Commit changes to git